 Despite the restrictions, the UK Games Expo remained a friendly-family event, with dedicated children’s games on offer and the Galactic Knights lending a carnivalesque tone to the event.

 One of the reasons that the UK Games Expo is so successful is that it is far more than a glorified trade fair.
-Instead, the UK Games Expo is dedicated to creators from across the entire spectrum of the hobby – from card games to roleplaying games.
+Instead, the UK Games Expo is dedicated to creators from across the entire spectrum of the hobby – from money winning games to card games to roleplaying games.
 These were not only games developers, but those creating associated items, such as physical tokens for Dungeons & Dragons, gaming tables by Geeknson and leatherwork.by Cognitive Merchant.